- Paul Burns, Executive Director

 colleen @ vpirg.org (802) 223-5221 ext.
 13

-Colleen Thomas is VPIRG’s Associate Director.
+Colleen Halley has served as VPIRG’s Associate Director since 2006.
 Colleen has worked as a senior non-profit manager since the early 1990s in Vermont and overseas.
-For ten years she served as the Director of Development for Project Harmony where she designed and supported international community-based development programs, securing over $45 million in funding for these programs.
+For ten years she served as the Director of Development for Project Harmony (PH International) where she designed and supported international community-based development programs, raising and managing over $45 million in funding for these programs.
 Colleen’s experience in local grassroots organizing and issue-based advocacy is rooted in her 20 years of volunteer leadership with Amnesty International.
 A committed animal rescue advocate, she spent five years on the Board of the Central Vermont Humane Society during the group’s pivotal reorganization.
 Colleen holds a Bachelor of Arts in Writing and History from Loyola College and a Master of Arts in International Studies from the University of Washington.
 She is also a member of the New England chapter of the Association of Fundraising Professionals.
 At VPIRG, Colleen manages day-to-day operations and provides leadership in areas of financial management, organizational development, fundraising and technology integration, as well as staff recruitment and training.

 falko @ vpirg.org (802) 223-5221 ext.
 26

 Falko is VPIRG’s Consumer Protection Advocate.
-A native of Vermont, Falko recently received his law degree from Vermont Law School.
-He is very excited to be joining VPIRG as a full time Advocate having spent this past fall working at VPIRG as a Bridge the Gap Fellow.
-During his time in law school he worked with a number of organizations involved in legislative advocacy and grassroots organizing.
-Much of his work has been focused on agricultural issues, and the preservation of Vermont’s working landscape.
-He worked in the Vermont statehouse during the past two legislative sessions, doing advocacy as an intern with the firm Sirotkin and Necrason in 2010, and as non-partisan staff as an intern in the Office of Legislative Council in 2011.
+A native of Vermont, Falko received his law degree from Vermont Law School, and comes to this position after joining VPIRG as a Bridge the Gap Fellow in 2011.
+During his time in law school he worked with a number of organizations involved in legislative advocacy and grassroots organizing in Vermont.
+His work has focused on a broad range of issues from agriculture to health care reform.
+While in law school he worked in the Vermont State House doing advocacy as an intern with the firm Sirotkin and Necrason in 2010, and as non-partisan staff as an intern in the Office of Legislative Council in 2011.
 Falko also holds a BA from Skidmore College where he double majored in Government and Theater.

-Julia is VPIRG’s Membership Coordinator.
+Julia is VPIRG’s Campaign Coordinator.
 She comes to VPIRG after spending the past year interning as a legislative intern for the Vermont Speaker of the House and serving as events coordinator for the Vermont Senate Victory PAC.
 In these roles, she’s honed her skills communicating with constituents, crafting political messaging strategies and assisted in online communications via websites and social media.
 Prior to this, Julia worked as a political blogger for Vermont Public Television and as a journalism intern in India.
 She graduated from UVM in 2011 with a BA in Political Science and Global Studies.
-At VPIRG, Julia provides frontline customer service to our members and contributes to VPIRG development efforts.
-She also works closely with field and advocates to help drive communication with our members and the general public on our issues using print, online and social media.
+At VPIRG, Julia works closely with advocates and field to help drive communication with our members and the general public on our issues using print, online and social media.

 liz @ vpirg.org (802) 223-5221 ext.
 15